levywanke/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

-ddition of 2 Server: To improve reliability and redundancy by distributing the workload across multiple servers.
+addition of 2 Server: To improve reliability and redundancy by distributing the workload across multiple servers.

 2. Load Balancer (HAproxy): To evenly distribute incoming traffic among multiple servers, improving scalability and availability.